 The benefits of kiosks in today’s restaurants

-Recently our Managing Director, Scott Muncaster, spoke to The Telegraph about the benefits of kiosks in the digitally enabled restaurants of today’s hospitality industry.
-Scott explained why they give operators an edge in what is an increasingly competitive market, but also the need to be mindful of customers’ needs and expectations when implementing any technology.
-Below, we spoke to Scott about this in more detail to hear his views on why kiosks are so popular among operators, the many benefits they present, and also why data holds the key to making sure kiosks are right for your business and customers.
+Our Managing Director, Scott Muncaster, recently spoke to The Telegraph about how kiosks give restaurants a competitive edge in today's digital hospitality landscape.
+He highlighted why kiosks are so popular among operators, the many benefits they present, and also why data holds the key to making sure kiosks are right for your business.
+Below, we dive deeper into his insights.

 Q: What are the main benefits of kiosks, and why do they work so well in specific settings?

 “They also help by making orders more accurate.
-When ordering through a person, human error can come into play.
+When ordering through a person, human error is a possibility.
 However, with a kiosk, the customer has input what they’d like to eat and drink.
 This mitigates wastage on making incorrect orders, both from a time and monetary perspective.”

 Q: Are kiosks right for every restaurant setting?